TV tuner card: Applications

-There are many applications for video capture cards like EasyCap including converting a live analog source into some type of analog or digital media, (such as a VHS tape to a DVD), archiving, video editing, scheduled recording (such as a DVR), television tuning, or video surveillance.
+There are many applications for video capture cards, including converting a live analog source into some type of analog or digital media, (such as VHS-to-DVD conversion), archiving, video editing, scheduled recording (such as a DVR), television tuning, or video surveillance.
 The cards may have significantly different designs to optimally support each of these functions.
-Capture cards can be used for recording a video game longplay (LP) so gamers can make walkthrough gameplay videos.
+A common application of capture cards is making a recording of a video game longplay (LP) for purposes such as gameplay walkthrough videos.

-One of the most popular applications for video capture cards is to capture video and audio for live Internet video streaming.
-The live stream can also be simultaneously archived and formatted for video on demand.
+Another of the most popular applications for video capture cards is to capture video and audio for live Internet video streaming.
+The live stream can also be simultaneously archived and formatted for video on demand (VOD).
 The capture cards used for this purpose are typically purchased, installed, and configured in host PC systems by hobbyists or systems integrators.
 Some care is required to select suitable host systems for video encoding, particularly HD applications which are more affected by CPU performance, number of CPU cores, and certain motherboard characteristics that heavily influence capture performance.

+Fall in popularity

+Around the mid/late 2010s, TV tuners for computers and phones began going out of favor with consumers.
+The most commonly-speculated reasons for this are the rise of streaming services like Netflix, the removal and deprecation of services such as Windows Media Center, as well as the removal of tuners from traditional cable boxes and televisions.